mtr574/giantrobots-podcasts-player/README.md

 # Giant Robots podcasts player

-Link to the website [Giant Robots Smashing Into Other Giant Robots](http://giantrobots.fm/).
+[Giant Robots Smashing Into Other Giant Robots](http://giantrobots.fm/) is a weekly podcast discussing the design, development, and business of great software.

 Application stack & dependencies: